LUKEZFLU/InfoDog/README.md

 ## Features (Scope)

 - **Explore Listings**: Users can browse through a list of available rental properties, with options to view detailed pages for each listing.
-- **Detailed Property View**: Each property has its own detailed page where users can see specifics such as images, amenities, price, and location.
+- **Detailed Property View**: Each property has its own detailed page where users can see specifics such as amenities, price, and location.
 - **Dynamic Filtering**: Users can filter properties based on criteria like location, price, room type, and more, with filters dynamically adjusting the viewable listings.
 - **Contact Request**: Tenant able to request to get in contact with the leaseholder for more information if they're interested in that place.
 And leaseholder can reject or accept the request.
 - **Profile**: User can update their personal information for better reach.